evolution-linux/evolution-docs/src/xbps/repositories/mirrors/index.md

 ## Tier 2 mirrors

 Tier 2 mirrors sync from a nearby Tier 1 mirror when possible.
-These mirrors are not managed by Void and do not have any guarantees of freshness or completeness of packages, nor are they required to sync every available architecture or sub-repository.
+These mirrors are not managed by us or the Void team and do not have any guarantees of freshness or completeness of packages, nor are they required to sync every available architecture or sub-repository.